gravity-ui/nodekit/docs/contexts.md

 ## stats

 **This feature is not implemented yet, but it's on our roadmap.
-See issue #NNN**
+See [this issue](https://github.com/gravity-ui/nodekit/issues/1) for more information.**

 NodeKit is bundled with a logic for forming and sending batches of telemetry information to your ClickHouse instance.
 This data then can be used for building interactive dashboards with useful data about your application.
 This stats are not replacement for logs, traces or metrics, but an extension to them.

 ## Note on async_hooks

 NodeKit Contexts were designed before `AsyncLocalStorage` API stabilized in Node.js.
 We'll explore possibility of using it's capabilities in NodeKit-based projects in the future.
-Track issue #NNN for more details.
+Track [this issue](https://github.com/gravity-ui/nodekit/issues/4) for more details.